 The resources required to manipulate a PoW network the size of bitcoin’s would be astronomical.
 Furthermore, anyone who did manage to get their hands on the requisite computational power would probably be better served simply mining bitcoin for profit rather than disrupting the network.
 All things considered, PoW wins the battle of resilience to manipulation and centralisation.

 Governance and innovation

-Bitcoin and PoW projects are often criticised for their slow development.
+Bitcoin and PoW projects are often criticized for their slow development.
 Why is this?
 PoW hampers innovation because it doesn’t facilitate on-chain governance like PoS.
 This makes it harder to reach consensus and push projects forward.
 Unless consensus is reached by all stakeholders, a PoW protocol must either remain static or fork into two separate projects.

 PoS is superior in this category for the ease with which it facilitates on-chain governance.
 This allows network participants to vote on the development of a project in an efficient and democratic way.
-As long as the project remains reasonably decentralised, PoS is far preferable to PoW in this regard, which is why many new cryptos use PoS and why cryptos like Ethereum are trying to transition from PoW to PoS.
+As long as the project remains reasonably decentralized, PoS is far preferable to PoW in this regard, which is why many new cryptos use PoS and why cryptos like Ethereum are trying to transition from PoW to PoS.

 While PoW and PoS both have their relative merits, many believe that PoS, by facilitating innovation and enterprise, will become the favoured consensus mechanism.
 If PoS can establish a fair way to distribute token supply to prevent centralisation and governance takeovers, it truly would be a force to be reckoned with and might end this debate once and for all.

-Ultimately, as long as you’ve got one of these consensus mechanisms securing your favourite crypto’s blockchain, you are one step closer to true freedom.
+Ultimately, as long as you’ve got one of these consensus mechanisms securing your favourite crypto’s blockchain, you are one step closer to true financial freedom.